[?] Subscribe To This Site

 Beans, a Rich Source of Fibre

-four different types of beans The health benefits of beans are many also because they all contain a lot of fibre.
+One of the reasons the health benefits of beans are so many is because they contain a lot of fibre (or fiber, according to the American spelling).

 Depending on the type of legumes, they vary between 5 and 8.6 grams of fibre per 100 g (30 ounces) serving.